HaxeFlixel/flixel-docs/documentation/02_handbook/05-FlxSprite.html.md

 FlxSprites are the core building blocks of all Flixel games.
 They offer a friendly API to add animation, movement and features for the needs of most games.

-It is pretty common place to extend `FlxSprite` for your own game's needs for example a `SpaceShip` class may extend `FlxSprite` but could have additional variables for the game like `shieldStrength` or `shieldPower`.
+It is pretty common place to extend `FlxSprite` for your own game's needs; for example a `SpaceShip` class may extend `FlxSprite` but could have additional variables for the game like `shieldStrength` or `shieldPower`.
 When you extend `FlxSprite` it is important to remember to use `super.update()` if you override the `update` method, as you would do for any other `FlxBasic`.

 #### loadGraphic()